IBM/engineering-insights-composite-pattern/README.md

 # Engineering Insights - A composite pattern.

 The problem that we address in this pattern is in the domain of software development lifecycle.
-In the software development lifecycle, there are many artifacts that are generated - requirments, testcases, defects etc. In long running software projects with minimal tool support and a churn of team members, the new team members face many questions:
+In the software development lifecycle, there are many artifacts that are generated - requirements, testcases, defects etc. In long running software projects with minimal tool support and a churn of team members, the new team members face many questions:
 - What requirement does this defect correlate to?
 - What are the testcases that I need to execute after a defect is fixed? and so on.